-Admission into the college and completion of the application process does not guarantee acceptance into a Health Sciences program.
-Applicants are encouraged to meet regularly with Health Sciences advisors.
+- Admission into the college and completion of the application process does not guarantee acceptance into a Health Sciences program.
+Applicants are encouraged to meet regularly with Health Sciences advisors and to attend an information session.
 There are policies and procedures applicable to the Health Sciences Programs in addition to those listed in the catalog.
-Students applying to the Health Sciences programs must complete the following prior to consideration for admission.
+Students applying to a Health Sciences program must complete the following prior to consideration for admission. - Official high school or GED transcripts must be in Student Records with a copy in the student's folder in the Division of Health Sciences office.
+Certification of attendance is not acceptable.